According to research from the University of Vermont:

 Indoor gardening does come with challenges, which are a lack of light, wind, and pollinating insects.
 You must maintain proper air circulation to keep oxygen and carbon dioxide levels, allowing flower pollination.

 Choose containers that have enough drainage holes and are a perfect size.
-Use a good-quality potting mix.
+Use sterilized good-quality potting mix.
 Plus, you need to consider supplemental lighting too for growing indoors.
 You must look after growth, lights, soil type, and other environmental factors.
 To automate your indoor gardening experience, you can use a smart indoor garden.
 Check out the latest buying guide.

 20 Vegetables You Can Grow Indoors